hakan-demirli/dotfiles/doc/notes/lin/nixos.md

     ```

 * **Virtiofs not working**
+    * Install virtiofsd package.
+        * Try again
-    * ```internal error: virtiofsd binary '/run/current-system/sw/bin/virtiofsd' is not executable.
-This happened because Qemu stopped bundling virtiofsd.
-I added it to system config to make it appear on that path again and encountered an error operation failed: Unable to find a satisfying virtiofsd```
+    * ```internal error: virtiofsd binary '/run/current-system/sw/bin/virtiofsd' is not executable```
-    * No solution.
+        * One solution is to add `<binary path="path/to/virtiofsd"/>` to the filesystem section.
+        * The quick and dirty way is to use `/run/current-system/sw/bin/virtiofsd`.
-    * try 9p drivers
+    * Try 9p drivers

 * **Run AI Models**
     * https://github.com/nixified-ai/flake